-This figure shows the percent of households with children that participate in SNAP.
-The percent of households with SNAP benefits in Sampson County is 19%, which is 6% higher than the N.C. value of 13% and 2.3% higher than the Health FNC Counties.
+This figure shows the percentage of households with children that participate in SNAP.
+The percentage of households with SNAP benefits in Sampson County is 19%, which is 6% higher than the N.C. value of 13% and 2.3% higher than the Health ENC Counties.